PhenomicAI/bascvi/src/ml_benchmarking/README.md

 `python -m ml_benchmarking.scripts.run_config -c ml_benchmarking/config/templates/predict.json`

-Ensure that you have downloaded our [latest checkpoint](https://huggingface.co/phenomicai/bascvi-human/resolve/main/human_bascvi_epoch_123.ckpt) and update the `pretrained_model_path` in the config file with the checkpoint location on your system.
+Ensure that you have downloaded our [paper checkpoint](https://huggingface.co/phenomicai/bascvi-human/resolve/main/human_bascvi_epoch_123.ckpt) and update the `pretrained_model_path` in the config file with the checkpoint location on your system.

 ## Key Steps